 I am a Denver native and a recent graduate of Tulane University, where I studied psychology and sociology.
 I am a study assistant for CAPS and help with data collection and participant health visits.
 Additionally, I am a research coordinator for a Denver Neurological Research study on the different aspects of dementia and Alzheimer’s disease.
 My favorite fruit is papaya and my favorite vegetable is broccoli.

-I am an undergraduate student in Environmental Studies at the University of Colorado Boulder and a research assistant on the Community Activation for Prevention Study.
-As a part of CAPS, I am involved in data collection, entry, and analysis.
+I am a recent graduate of the University of Colorado Boulder where I earned a degree in Environmental Studies.
+As a research assistant for CAPS, I am primarily involved in participant recruitment, health visits, and data collection.
 My academic interests include food systems, urban development, and environmental ethics.
 My favorite fruit and all-around favorite food is pineapple, with Colorado peaches as a close second!

 Erin Decker, BA, Communication and Conflict Resolution, University of Colorado Denver